Graphs & tables

 Thus, the particle is:

-Speeding up in
+Speeding up on the intervals

-Slowing down in
+Slowing down on the intervals

 Speed is , the distance from the velocity graph to the -axis.